 It is safe to leave the ceiling fan ON all the time.
 Ceiling fans are designed to run for very long hours.
 There are many people who run their ceiling fans for the whole night, and there are no incidents of ceiling fans catching fire as a result of prolonged use.

 PS: I am not saying you can run your ceiling fan for days and months without stopping.
-Ceiling fans can be run for long hours, say 18 hours, continuously.
+So, how long can a ceiling fan run continuously?
+Ceiling fans can be safely run for 18 hours continuously.
+But that shouldn’t you stop from running them longer, there are people who claim running a ceiling fan for years non-stop.
+Here is a Reddit thread about it.
+Ultimately, it’s for you to decide.

 Let us dive deep into why some people think it is unsafe to run the ceiling fan for long hours and why they are wrong.